e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 inbase.ms.listobs   [txt]
 ```

+- **summary_weblog**

+Runs `get_msinfo` (see section 3, below) to get information from the inputs file and also directly from the MS. Ir prepares plots for elevation vs time and uvcov for each individual sources.
+It produces a weblog with at least:

+> Home: Summarizes main information in msinfo dictionary.
+>
+> Observation summary: listobs, sources in MS and intent in inputs file, antenna list, elevation plot and uvcov plots.

+- **hanning** Just runs CASA hanning smoothing.

+Runs mstransform wuth mode='hanning' on DATA column.
+It produces a new MS, which substitutes the original ms. It works with MS or MMS.
+This step is optional, but recommended for L band observations.
+It is probably not needed for C band datasets.

+- **ms2mms** Optional step to transform original MS to a MMS.

+This allow CASA to run tasks on the MultiMeasurementSet in parallel transparently.
+Takes time to convert but later makes calibration and imaging faster.
+To be tested in detail.

+- **flag_0_aoflagger** Uses aoflagger to autoflag data using predefined strategies

+- **flag_1_apriori** Applies a-priori standard flags.

+- **flag_2a_manual** Applies flags from external file with a list of flag commands

+- **average_1** Split dataset and average to reduce data volume

+- **plot_data** Produce plots of amp/phase vs time/freq for each baseline	plotms

+## 2. Calibration

+## 3. Support functions

 - **get_msinfo** Internal task that retrieves information from the inputs file and also directly from the MS.

 This is an inner funtion used by the pipeline, but the output can be useful.
 Produces the dictionary `msinfo` that contains: msfile, msfilename, project, run, sources, mssources, antennas, band, baselines, num_spw, t_ini, t_end, freq_ini, freq_end, chan_Res, nchan, innerchan, polarizations.
 The dictionary is saved with pickle in file `inbase.ms.msinfo.pkl` and `inbase_avg.ms.msinfo.pkl` if average data is produced. `msinfo` can be read with pickle or with: